edoparo/k8s-workshop/presentation/k8s.md

 # Deployment ⛵️

-A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes a multiple set of identical Pod, how they are deployed and replicated in the cluster.
+A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes a set of identical Pods (Replica Set), how they are deployed and replicated in the cluster.

 <br/>